-What is Hard People Problems?
+What are Hard People Problems?

 Problems: Here's a running list of relevant Hard People Problems I hear from HR leaders and founders.
 I’d love to hear what problems you think are most important to solve!